Koalaphant/events-platform/readme.md

 - Security Code: Any
 - Country: Any
 - Postcode: Any
-- Email: Use the email you signed up with on Resend to receive the order confirmation.
+- Email: Use the email you signed up with on Resend to receive the order confirmation otherwise you will not receive the confirmation email.

 ## Requirements